shikoshib/gj-boomlings-api/docs/getGauntlets.md

   }
 ]
 ```
-This function returns an array of gauntlets.
+This function returns an array of gauntlet objects.

 ### Properties
 `name` - the gauntlet name.